Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 and taken a little ocean with us.

-Look at that, we got the primordial soup in there.
+We got the primordial soup in there.

-That's right, in the primordial soup can.
+In the primordial soup can.

-like you would do any, like you would do in nature.
+Like you would do in nature.

-That's what I call, that's what I call spunk.
+That's what I call Spunk.

 I call it the primordial soup can.

-Spunk I haven't heard in a while.
+Spunk, I haven't heard in a while.

-Love a bit of spunk.
+Love a bit of Spunk.

-By that I mean come
+By that I mean, come.

 They also get to give themselves a title.